raspberrypilearning/puzzle-room/en/step_3.md

 </div>
 </div>

-The button will need to be pushed 5 times for the puzzle to be completed.
+The button will need to be pushed a number of times for the puzzle to be completed.
 For this you will need a `variable`{:class="block3variables"} to store the number of pushed

 --- task ---